arenaxr/arena-services-docker/README.md

 ./update-submodules.sh
 ```

-After updating the submodules, to have the updates refected live, you will need to restart the services:
+After updating the submodules, to have the updates of built containers (persist, arts, python-rt) reflected live, you will need to restart the services and rebuild the containers:

 ```bash
 docker-compose down; docker-compose up -d --force-build